NoelKTheBest/orb-platformer/open-the-portal/prototype_1.md

 I want to add more to this first, but with what i've first decided, i need to decide if their is something worth noticing or changing about the design of the game here.

 Current Progress: Animations work now, need to build out a small level to test early ideas and abilities

+We will finish making this prototype and if it's not fun, we will change it.
+If it is, then we will build the rest of the game off of it.